bitstarr/new-build-process/readme.md

 In `/assets/js`, there are.js and .json files as well as a `src` folder.
 JSON files are the base for bundles.
 With these, I order to concatenate multiple components from the `src` folder as well as libraries from `/node_modules`.
 In bundles, the order is important.
 The libs will appear before the code from `src`.

 Every JS (not JSON) file in `/assets/js` will simply be copied in `/dist/js`.
-Bundles should run through a concatenation of their parts and the result will be saved as js in `/dist/js` as well.
+Bundles should run through a concatenation of their parts and the result will be saved as .js in `/dist/js` as well.
 On build uglifying will be added those steps.

 ````json
 {